 If you watch much television at all, it’s likely you’ve seen ads promoting products that treat male sexual dysfunction.
 Our society remains more focused on treating erectile dysfunction than the reduced libido that many women encounter, especially after menopause.
 Hormone-related sexual dysfunction for women, however, detracts from their quality of life.
-Hormone replacement therapy at our Baton Rouge, Denham Springs, and Metairie, LA, clinics provides a solution.
+Hormone replacement therapy at our Baton Rouge and Metairie, LA, clinics provides a solution.

 With that in mind, we’ve answered 5 of the top questions women ask about how HRT can help low sex drive, vaginal dryness, and other sexual dysfunction issues.

 How do hormone levels affect a woman’s sex drive?